 - Liver function: A person with liver disease may metabolize substances more slowly.

 Kratom abuse and addiction should be treated just as seriously as addiction to any other substance.
-Getting help for this is just as crucial and that is what we are here for.
+Getting help for this is just as crucial, and that is what we are here for.
 We offer many different treatment options that best fit your needs.
 They provide therapeutic education and guidance for every individual in our care.
-With the help of our therapists and staff, we can offer you one on one, group therapy, and other specialized options depending on a person’s needs.
+With the help of our therapists and staff, we can offer you one-on-one, group therapy, and other specialized options depending on a person’s needs.

 Treatment for Kratom Dependency

-Addiction treatment requires a multi-layered approach to obtain maximum success, which is why we treat a person as a whole, and not just their addiction problems.
-We want to make sure you have every tool you need to be successful when you return to your normal life.
+Addiction treatment requires a multi-layered approach to obtain maximum success, which is why we treat a person as a whole and not just their addiction problems.
+We want to ensure you have every tool you need to be successful when you return to your normal life.
 You do not have to go on this journey alone.
 Our admissions counselors are available at any time.
 We are ready to help you or your loved one overcome this disease.
 Now is the time to change your life.
 Let us help you do it.